 I crave this bruschetta-like pizza in spring, when I'm planting tomatoes in our garden.
 Slices make great appetizers when the tomatoes are ripe.
 But you can also serve the pizza alongside a grilled entree or as a meatless main course.

 My sister brought this recipe with her when she was visiting from California.
 We served it at a family get-together and everyone just loved it.
 We're often asked to bring it to potlucks. —Marcia Tiernan, Madrid, New York

-This hearty, creamy and full-bodied veggie pizza, served as an appetizer, is sure to bring compliments from your guests.
-It's packed with good-for-you cauliflower, broccoli, carrots, mushrooms and other vegetables. —Sandra Shafer, Mountain View, California
+This hearty, creamy and full-bodied veggie pizza, served as an appetizer, brought oohs and aahs from our tasting panel at first sight.
+The dish, from Sandra Shafer of Mountain View, California is completely packed with good-for-you cauliflower, broccoli, carrots, mushrooms and other vegetables.